elcorto/findsame/findsame/benchmark/README.rst

     63|    108245|      32.4784|  0.000300045| 31.13%|            buf = fd.read(blocksize)
     64|     34079|     0.353401|  1.03701e-05|  0.34%|    return hasher.hexdigest()

-Performance is eaten 33% by I/O and 33% by hashing, the rest is general Python slowness, but hash_file() is the hot spot with 66% runtime.
+Apparently, performance is eaten 33% by I/O and 33% by hashing, the rest is general Python slowness, but hash_file() is the hot spot with 66% runtime.
 So the process is 33% I/O bound?

 We test parallelization of hash_file() over files.
 The general wisdom is that for CPU-bound problems, we need to use proceses (ProcessPoolExecutor or multiprocessing.Pool) to bypass the GIL.
 That works best for low numbers of large chunky workloads per core (i.e. coarse-grained parallelization) b/c of process overhead.
+With that, we get a speedup of ~1.3 .

 On the other hand, it is "well known" that one can fight I/O-bound problems with threads.
-Indeed, we see a speedup of 1.5..1.6, which is a bit more than 1.33.
+Indeed, we see a speedup of 1.8!
 Our test system is a Core i3 or Core i5 which has 2 threads per core.
-Since threading in Python is still bound to one interpreter process by the GIL, it is unclear where the speedup actually comes from.
+Since threading in Python is still bound to one interpreter process by the GIL, it is at first sight unclear where the speedup actually comes from.
 Rumor has it that threads waiting for IO do actualy release the GIL.
 The behavior is the same on a system with 1 thread per core (i.e. no Intel Hyperthreading).

-We know from benchmark.py that we actually get a 2-fold *slowdown* with processes, when benchmarking the whole application (benchmark.bench_main).
-However on the toy problem here, which is to use only the presumed hot spot hash_file() in bench_parallel(), we get the *same* speedUP as with ThreadPoolExecutor.
-Lesson: always benchmark with real-world data.